miguelalarcos/simple-binding/README.md

       type: sb.Integer
       validation: (x, self) -> if /^H/.test(self.a1) then 10 < x < 20 else x>0
     a3:
-      type: [B]
+      type: [BSchema]

+# in client side
+class @B extends sb.Model
+  @schema: BSchema
+  error_b1: -> if not @schema['b1'].validation(@b1) then 'error not > 1.0' else ''

+class @A extends sb.Model
+  @collection: Acollection
+  @schema: ASchema
   error_a1: -> if not @schema['a1'].validation(@a1) then 'not match /^hello/' else ''
   error_a2: -> if not @schema['a2'].validation(@a2, @) then 'error de integer 10<x<20' else ''
 ```

-As you can see there's a validation rule for every field.
+As you can see there's a validation rule for every field, that is passed the attribute that is going to be validated and a second argument with the object.
 The *Model* has two util methods of validation: *isValid*, *isNotValid*.
 Also, it has a method *save* that will insert or update the object into the given collection.